 Incidents of abuse, as well as neglect are very serious issues.
 Each year hundreds of thousands of older adults are the victims of abuse and neglect.
 Abuse and neglect can happen at any hospital, at any senior care community or outpatient facility, or even in a senior’s own home.
 It is important that you understand what abuse and neglect are and how to identify each.
 You must know the main types of abuse and the steps you need to follow to stop abuse or neglect, and how to report potential cases of abuse and neglect.

 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: Recognizing Abuse A. Who is at Risk?
 B. What is Abuse?
 C. Can You Recognize Abuse?
 D. Signs of Abuse E. Where, When, and Who F. Summary Section 3: Reporting and Preventing Abuse A. Responding to Abuse B. Mandatory Reporting of Elder Abuse C. Abuse Prevention D. What Can You Do?
 E. Review F. Summary Section 4: Conclusion A. Summary B. Congratulations!

 Lynda Welch is a registered nurse with an extensive career history in long-term care management.
 She provides general administrative and clinical nursing consultative services to staff in long-term care homes.
 Lynda is also a legal nurse consultant.
-Her understanding of operational and clinical issues related to long term care, combined with her ability to read and interpret government standards and legislation, provides plaintiff, defense and labour lawyers with an objective, evidence-based opinion related to relevant standards of care.Disclosure: Lynda Welch, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Her understanding of operational and clinical issues related to long term care, combined with her ability to read and interpret government standards and legislation, provides plaintiff, defense and labour lawyers with an objective, evidence-based opinion related to relevant standards of care.Disclosure: Lynda Welch, RN has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.